14all-agency/shopify-llms-txt-directory/https-store42-co.md

 - [High-Low Sleeveless Dress by Trendsi](https://store42.co/products/high-low-round-neck-sleeveless-dress): Discover comfort and style with the Trendsi High-Low Sleeveless Dress.
 Perfect for any occasion, it features a modern hem and a comfy fit!
   Updated: 2025-09-14T00:35:14Z
   Price: $25.00 USD
-- [Trendy Striped Mini Shirt Dress](https://store42.co/products/striped-half-sleeve-mini-shirt-dress): Elevate your style with our Trendy Striped Half Sleeve Mini Shirt Dress.
-A perfect blend of chic comfort and elegance for any occasion!
-  Updated: 2025-09-17T11:01:14Z
-  Price: $29.16 USD
 - [Floral Smocked Maxi Dress](https://store42.co/products/floral-smocked-short-puff-sleeve-maxi-dress): Discover elegance in our Floral Smocked Maxi Dress.
 Featuring short puff sleeves and a tiered design, it's perfect for any occasion.
 Shop now!
   Updated: 2025-09-17T06:51:16Z
   Price: $72.14 USD